vancetran/memekit/README.md

 # MemeKit

-v.
-1.0.0
+v2.0.0 (dev)

 *An elegant meme tool for a more civilized age.*

 This is an effort to rebuild [Meme-Gen](https://github.com/vancetran/meme-gen) to be more modular and themeable.
-Also, it's a great ~~excuse~~ opportunity to learn Angular and Snap.svg.

 I'm developing in the open, so please mind the dust.
 Production builds are in the `gh-pages` branch and the [demo can be seen here](http://vancetran.github.io/memekit).